Skip to main content

 Academic

-The classification of a wellness program as a group is a legal determination with a profound biological basis.
+The classification of a wellness program as a group health plan is a legal determination with a profound biological basis.
 The transition point is the provision of “medical care,” a term that can be understood through the lens of systems biology and endocrinology.

 The body’s response to chronic stress, managed through the complex interplay of the neuroendocrine system, provides a sophisticated framework for analyzing this distinction.
 When a workplace program moves from mitigating stressors to diagnosing and treating the physiological consequences of those stressors, it has crossed the clinical threshold.